alexstmyr/Reinforcement-Learning-Basics/README.md

 ## Insights from the Paper and Code

-The *Nature* paper "Human-level control through deep reinforcement learning" [1] demonstrated the power of DQN in learning to play Atari games at a human level.
+The *Nature* paper "Human-level control through deep reinforcement learning" demonstrated the power of DQN in learning to play Atari games at a human level.
 This code applies the same principles to a simpler environment, Blackjack.

 *   **Abstraction:** The neural network learns to abstract the game's state into a representation that is useful for predicting future rewards.
 In the paper, the network learned to extract features directly from the pixel inputs.
 In this code, the state is preprocessed, but the network still learns a mapping from this state to Q-values.
 *   **Generalization:** The DQN agent can generalize its knowledge to new situations it has never seen before.
 This is crucial for real-world applications where the environment is constantly changing.
 The paper highlights this by showing the agent can generalize to states from human play, not just its own.
 *   **End-to-End Learning:** The DQN algorithm learns directly from the raw inputs (in the paper, pixels; in this code, preprocessed state) to the actions, without any hand-engineered features.
 This is a key advantage of DRL.

+## Conclusions
+After seeing the results of the code and playing several hands of blackjack we can conclude that our model was pretty well trained under our DQN model.
+On average, a player has about 42% of chance of winning a hand, while the dealer (in this case named agent) has a 49% winning chance.
+Well, our DQN trained agent pulled more than 80% winning rate across 100 hands of blackjack, meaning that it almost doubled his chances of winning a hand thanks to our DQN algorithm.
+This shows that indeed, DQN do help get better performances, at least in simple games, as shown in the paper "Deep Reinforcement Learning with Double Q-lerarning" by van Hasselt et. al (2015).